 5. any comments on the report by the Respondent(s).

-Unless circumstances require, the inquiry shall be concluded within sixty (60) calendar days of initiation, inclusive of the time provided to the respondent to comment on the inquiry report.
+In developing its recommendations, the SCMR shall act by simple majority vote of the committee members.
+Unless circumstances require, the inquiry shall be concluded within ninety (90) calendar days of initiation, inclusive of the time provided to the Respondent to comment on the inquiry report.
 If the report is not submitted within that period, the report will document the reasons for the delay.

 The report will be provided to the Respondent(s) for comment.
 Any comments from the Respondent must be provided to the MRO within fourteen (14) calendar days of receipt of the inquiry report; these comments shall be appended to the report.

-If the SCMR determines that an investigation is not warranted, the report will detail the reasons for the determination.
+If the SCMR recommends that an investigation is not warranted, the report will detail the reasons for the recommendations.

-The MRO will promptly provide a copy of the inquiry report to the Deciding Official and will advise the Complainant(s) of the findings.
+The MRO will promptly provide a copy of the inquiry report to the Deciding Official, who will determine whether an investigation is warranted and will advise the Respondent(s) of the findings.

 3. Investigation Committee

 The MRO shall provide the appropriate office of the sponsoring agency written notice of the investigation.
-Such notice will occur on or before the date the investigation begins and shall include the name of the person(s) involved, the title/number of the grant contract, and the inquiry report.
-The MRO will keep the sponsor agency informed of the progress of the research misconduct proceedings.
+Such notice will occur on or before the date the investigation begins and shall include the name of the person(s) involved, the title/number of any applicable external funding, and the inquiry report.
+The MRO will keep the sponsoring agency informed of the progress of the research misconduct proceedings.

 The Investigation Committee is authorized to obtain expert consultation and to secure any necessary documentation or data, and all personnel are obliged to cooperate.

-Interviews will be conducted with the Complainant(s) and Respondent(s), as well as others who might have information regarding key aspects of the allegations.
-Refusal to participate will be dealt with according to existing university mechanisms for upholding faculty and employee standards of conduct.
-If a party chooses not to participate, the Investigation Committee may proceed in their absence.
-A copy of the audio file or transcript from interviews will be provided to the interviewed party for comment and written comments received from the interviewed party will be included in the record.
+Interviews will be conducted with the Respondent(s), as well as others who might have information regarding key aspects of the allegations.
+If an individual, including a Respondent, chooses not to participate, the Investigation Committee will proceed in their absence.
+An individual may also provide written information in addition to or in lieu of an interview.
+Any interviews conducted with the Respondent(s) or others will be recorded and transcribed.
+Transcripts will be provided to each interviewee for review and correction as needed.

-The Investigation Committee will prepare its final report within one hundred and twenty (120) calendar days of initiation of the investigation unless there are extenuating circumstances.
-When required, a sponsor will be asked by the MRO for an extension of the time needed to conduct the investigation.
-In developing its findings, the investigation Committee shall act by simple majority vote of the committee members, based upon the preponderance of evidence.
+The Investigation Committee will prepare its final report within one hundred and eighty (180) calendar days of initiation of the investigation, unless there are extenuating circumstances.
+The Investigation report will document reasons for any delay.
+When required, the MRO will request from sponsoring agencies an extension of the time needed to conduct the investigation.
+In developing its findings, the Investigation Committee shall act by simple majority vote of the committee members, based upon the preponderance of evidence.

 The final report of the investigation will include the following:

-10. The report will be addressed and delivered to the Deciding Official.
-A copy of the final report will be provided to the MRO and Respondent(s), and the Complainant(s) will be informed of the Deciding Official's findings by the MRO.
+The report will be delivered to the Deciding Official.
+A copy of the final report will be provided to the MRO and Respondent(s).

-The factual findings of the Investigation Committee shall be conclusive and binding on any later proceeding convened for other purposes, e.g. grievance to the Faculty Hearing Committee related to sanctions imposed by the Deciding Official or others.
+The factual findings of the Investigation Committee shall be conclusive and binding on any later proceeding convened for other purposes.

-If, on the basis of the investigation, an individual is found to have engaged in research misconduct, the Investigation Committee may request a meeting with the Deciding Official to make its recommendations on appropriate follow-up.
-Follow-up could include recommended sanctions as well as steps to ensure that the university meets its obligations to affected third parties, including funding sources, journals, the scientific community, research subjects, and referral sources.
+If, on the basis of the investigation, an individual is found to have engaged in research misconduct, the Investigation Committee may make recommendations for sanctions, corrective measures, and/or other actions in their final report to the Deciding Official, as well as steps to ensure that the university meets its obligations to affected third parties, including funding sources, journals, the scientific community, research subjects, and referral sources.

 VIII.
 Notifications